To The Victoria Falls

 Following independence in 1980 Rhodesia United Air Carriers evolved into United Air Carriers Ltd, later United Air Ltd. At the Falls the company offered the 15-minute ‘Flight of Angels’ in one of their twin-engined Piper Aztecs:

 “Winging low over the Falls and gorges, one thrills at the grandeur of this magnificent sight that can only be truly absorbed from the air.
 No traveller can claim to have viewed this natural wonder of the world in its entirety without seeing it from the air.
 This aptly named flight in a twin-engined Piper Aztec is designed for the keen photographer and adventurous traveller, giving a bird’s eye view of Africa’s greatest geological feature - Victoria Falls.”

-The Sprayview Air Safari (30 minutes) and Zambesi Sky Safari (75 minutes) offered extended game viewing opportunities:
+Operating from the Sprayview Aerodrome the Sprayview Air Safari (30 minutes) and Zambesi Sky Safari (75 min) offered extended game viewing opportunities:

 “Departures from Sprayview are in the early morning or late afternoon, the ideal time to view Africa’s paradise of wildlife.
 Your journey takes you along the Chamabonda Vlei, across thickly forested areas to Chundu Loop on the mighty Zambesi, then down the south bank to the Falls.
 You circle the mist of Mosi-oa-Tunya and capture the brilliance of one of nature’s miracles.”
 (UAC, 1980s)